grafana/tempo/docs/tempo/website/getting-started/_index.md

 is client instrumentation, which is the process of adding instrumentation points in the application that creates and offloads spans.

-SDKs that are available in the most commonly used programming languages are listed below.
+Below is a list of the most popular frameworks used for client instrumentation.
+Each of these have SDKs in most commonly used programming languages and you should pick one according to your application needs.

 * [OpenTracing/Jaeger](https://www.jaegertracing.io/docs/latest/client-libraries/)
 * [Zipkin](https://zipkin.io/pages/tracers_instrumentation)